How to Install Cisco Packet Tracer 8.1 (8.1.1) on Ubuntu 22.04

 Step 3

-NOTE: You can also install the PacketTracer.deb package using the command below.
+NOTE: You can install the PacketTracer.deb package using this command.

 Step 4